 A Past Volunteer Fireman

 Not too many people can say that they have run into a building burning and lived to tell about it.
-Joe Hooe put his life on the line countless times when he was active with the Lansdowne Volunteer Fire Department because nothing is more important than the life of a human being.
+Joe Hooe has served countless times when he was active with the Lansdowne Volunteer Fire Department because nothing is more important than the life of a human being.
 Even today, he remains eligible for re-activation.
 Joe Hooe fully supports the men and women of the fire service.

 An Award Winner for Community Service